 In many cases, railroads employ welders to work in confined areas that are not well-ventilated.
 Therefore, when these railroad welders are fusing metal and making repairs, they have no way of avoiding the inhalation of fumes that can potentially cause a chronic illness.
 An attorney experienced in Ohio railroad metalworker illnesses could help establish that an illness resulted from working as a welder.

-Common Railroad Metalworker Injuries
+Common Railroad Metalworker Injuries in Ohio

 The environment that railroad welders work in presents many hazards that can cause serious accidents.
 For that reason, welders are prone to severe injuries in addition to work-related illnesses that can often develop.
 Some of the injuries that could result because of the equipment, machinery, materials, trains, and poor overall working conditions include: